Laylanhall/MART341-WebDesign/assignment-10/README.md

 - RGB: (0,219,150), (225,0,134), (253,251,118)
 - My made up names: Sea-green, magenta pink, bright banana yellow

 3. Challenges this week.
 Reminding myself of basic CSS formatting.
 I had to go back and find out how to even make a css folder, pretty easy once I was reminded.
+Other than that I think it went well, now at week 10 I feel a lot better about my knowledge and my understanding of terminology is much better.